afeins19/CalorAI/README.md

 # OptimumMealGenerator
-given a users MyFitnesspal data.
-This program will apply machine learning to a users eating habits and food choices to try to predict calorie intake based on those metrics.
-This will allow the model to inform the user about which of his or her particular dietary habits contribute most to his or her daily calorie goals.
+given a users daily food-log data.
+This program will analyze trends between the data within a history of the user health logs and determine if there are any correlations between them and the user not meeting their desired health goals.
 ### Target Variable
 The target variable which our model will predict is the users's total daily caloric intake.